briant3275/reading-notes/README.md

         [Brian's Reading Notes Page](https://briant3275.github.io/reading-notes/)

-        *For my final trick I present you with a awe-inspiring line of italicized text*
+        *For my final trick I present you with an awe-inspiring line of italicized text*

         #### Text Editors